technology-toolbox/website/content/blog/jjameson/2008/06/12/browser-button-a-k-a-favelet-or-bookmarklet-for-parsing-sharepoint-list-item-ids.md

 ---
-title: "Browser Button (a.k.a.
-Favelet or Bookmarklet) for Parsing SharePoint List Item IDs"
+title: Browser Button (a.k.a.
+Favelet or Bookmarklet) for Parsing SharePoint List Item IDs
 date: 2008-06-12T08:06:00-06:00
 excerpt:
   "This morning I received an email from a customer inquiring about making it